Interview:

 When are face-to-face meetings particularly important?

 New teams, new projects and onboarding processes, in particular, benefit greatly from face-to-face interaction.
-Face-to-face meetings make it easier to convey cultural values, strengthen relationships and support the exchange of knowledge.
-The same applies to project launches: an on-site kick-off meeting clarifies roles, objectives and procedures.
-Afterwards, the team can continue working efficiently in a hybrid manner – provided the framework is clearly defined.
+Face-to-face meetings make it easier to convey cultural values, strengthen relationships and facilitate the exchange of knowledge.
+The same applies to project launches: an in-person kick-off meeting provides clarity on roles, objectives and procedures.
+Afterwards, the team can continue to work efficiently in a hybrid model – provided the framework is clearly defined.

 New Work is based on a new form of leadership.
 What challenges do managers face today?

-New Work focuses on trust, personal responsibility and adaptability.
+New Work places trust, personal responsibility and adaptability at the centre.
 Managers must take employees’ individual needs into account whilst keeping corporate goals in mind.
 Key success factors are:

 Trust & Responsibility: Managers must allow scope for independent work.
 Employees must be prepared to take on responsibility.

-Communication & transparency: Open communication about strategies and goals provides direction.
+Communication & transparency: Open communication about strategies and objectives provides direction.
 Clear answers motivate teams.

-Results-orientation & feedback: Performance is measured not by presence but by results.
+Results-orientation & feedback: Performance is measured by results, not by presence.
 Regular feedback supports personal development.

 Authentic leadership means exemplifying corporate values and projecting reliability.